Starobinsky Inflation and the Latest CMB Data: A Subtle Tension?: Implementation of Inflationary Dynamics in CLASS

 We combine the aforementioned observations into two main dataset configurations used throughout this work: \begin{itemize} \item \textbf{P-LB:} This combination includes Planck temperature and polarization data, together with Planck lensing and BAO measurements from DESI DR2. \item \textbf{P-ACT-LB:} This extended combination incorporates Planck and ACT DR6 CMB data, along with lensing reconstructions from both collaborations, BAO data from DESI DR2 and the SRoll2 likelihood. \end{itemize}

 The analysis is performed under the following set of priors show in table~\ref{tab:priors}.

-For the Bayesian inference, we use Cobaya ~\cite{cobaya} to explore the posteriors with a range of Monte Carlo samplers~\cite{MCMCI, MCMCII}.
-The convergence of the chains is monitored using the Gelman-Rubin criterion~\cite{GelmanRubi}.
-We use the Python GetDist package~\cite{getdist} to analyze the samples and compute marginalized one- and two-dimensional posterior densities.
+For the Bayesian inference, we use Cobaya~\cite{Torrado2021} in its default configuration to explore the posteriors with a range of Monte Carlo samplers~\cite{Lewis2002, Lewis2013}.
+The convergence of the chains is monitored using the Gelman--Rubin criterion~\cite{Gelman1992}, following Cobaya’s standard convergence methodology.
+We use the GetDist package~\cite{Lewis2013GetDist} to analyze the samples and compute marginalized one- and two-dimensional posterior densities.